 - Rotax 122: Stud spacing 96 mm

-The cylinders can be fitted to the other engine by milling or filing the bores to form oblong holes.
+The cylinders can be fitted between the newer revision of the Rotax 123 and the Rotax 122 by milling or filing the bores to form oblong holes.

 The Rotax 123 itself was available in several versions, which were slightly different in the housing design.
 There is the engine with and without additional support channel from the inlet to the crankshaft housing.